Peter Siddle

-Peter Matthew Siddle (born 25 November 1984) is an Australian former cricketer.
-He was a specialist right-arm fast-medium bowler who played mostly for Victoria in first-class and List A cricket, and also had a two season stint at Tasmania.
+Peter Matthew Siddle (born 25 November 1984) is an Australian cricketer.
+He is a specialist right-arm fast-medium bowler who played mostly for Victoria in first-class and List A cricket, then also spent two seasons at Tasmania.
 In the Big Bash League, he was a foundation member of the Melbourne Stars, although he never played a game for them.
-He also played one season for cross town rivals the Melbourne Renegades, before a long stint with the Adelaide Strikers.
-He later played for the Renegades and Stars in the 23-24 and 24-25 seasons respectively.
+He then had a short stint for cross town rivals the Melbourne Renegades, before a significant stint with the Adelaide Strikers.
+Siddle returned to play for the Renegades in the 2023-24 season.
+Since the 2024-25 BBL, Siddle has been playing with the Stars.
 He played Test cricket for Australia over an eight-year period from 2008 to 2016, before being recalled for the Test series against Pakistan in 2018.
-He retired from International cricket in December 2019.
-Australia won the 2009 ICC Champions Trophy during his time in the team.
+He retired from international cricket in December 2019.
+Siddle was part of the winning Australia team in the 2009 ICC Champions Trophy.

-Early in Siddle's career he faced injury problems, but he overcame them in 2009 to be named the ICC Emerging Player of the Year.
-Though injuries continued to plague him throughout his career, he rose to prominence in the 2010–11 Ashes series when he became the ninth Australian to take a Test hat-trick and the first Australian since Shane Warne in 1994–95 to do so in an Ashes test.
+Early in Siddle's career he faced multiple injury setbacks, but was able overcome them in 2009 to be named the ICC Emerging Player of the Year.
+Though injuries continued to plague him throughout his career, he rose to prominence in the 2010–11 Ashes series when he became the ninth Australian to take a Test hat-trick, and the first Australian since Shane Warne in 1994–95 to do so in an Ashes test.
+He was also the first player in cricket history to take a hat-trick on his birthday.
 He remained a regular fixture in Australia's team until his bowling pace started to drop in 2014, with Australia's selectors beginning to focus on younger, faster bowlers.

 Siddle became a vegan in 2012, subsequently receiving criticism that suggested his diet had a negative effect on his performance, which he disputed.
 He announced his international retirement on 29 December 2019, effective immediately.

-On 4 December 2024, he announced his retirement from cricket.